Ché Nunnely: Heerenveen

 On 19 January 2023, Nunnely joined Heerenveen on a contract until the end of the season, with an option for a further two years.
 On 4 February, he debuted for the club against FC Utrecht as a substitute in the 70th minute, being 1–0 down.
 Two minutes before full-time, he scored the equalizer, but his goal was ruled out due to offside.

 On 31 March, the club option for his contract was activated automatically: as a result, Nunnely's deal with Heerenveen was extended until June 2025.

 International career

 Born in the Netherlands, Nunnely is of Afro-Surinamese descent.
 Nunnely was part of various Dutch national youth selections.
 He reached the semifinals at the 2016 UEFA European Under-17 Championship with the Netherlands U17.
-He also reached the semifinals of the 2019 UEFA European Under-19 Championship with the Netherlands U19 as well.
+He also reached the semifinals of the 2017 UEFA European Under-19 Championship with the Netherlands U19 as well.
 Both times they were eliminated by Portugal.

+On 25 September 2026, Nunnely's request to switch international allegiance to Suriname was approved by FIFA.